whutabarat-sheffield/uos-drilling-wh/examples/mqtt/mqtt-drilling-documentation.md

 ## Overview

 The system consists of:
-1. A Python script (`listen-continuous.py`) that listens for MQTT messages containing drilling data
+1. A Python module (`abyss.mqtt.example_usage`) that runs the MQTT drilling data analyzer
-2. A configuration file (`mqtt_conf.yaml`) for customizing connection settings and data mappings
+2. Configuration files (`mqtt_conf_local.yaml` and `mqtt_conf_docker.yaml`) for customizing connection settings and data mappings
+3. A component-based architecture with parallel processing capabilities

 The system listens for two types of messages:
 - Result messages: Contains metadata and operation results